CodePurble/CodePurble/README.md

 ### Hi there 👋

 Electronics?
 Computer Science?
-A little bit of both should do the trick! :sweat_smile:
+A little bit of both should do the trick!

 ---

-### :seedling: Currently learning

-* Wavelet Transforms
-* SystemVerilog
-* VLSI Design

----

 ### :telescope: Interests

-* Digital Electronics, FPGAs
+* Digital Electronics, FPGAs, ASICs
 * DSP
 * Computer Architecture
 * Embedded Systems